-We are people interested in having much better and much less expensive high-speed Internet for Northampton, Massachusetts.
-Comcast/Xfinity has an effective monopoly on Internet service in Northampton.
+We are a group of Northampton, Massachusetts residents interested in having much better and much less expensive high-speed Internet.
+Comcast/Xfinity has an effective monopoly on high-speed Internet service in Northampton.
 Having thoroughly researched the issue and finding no other companies willing to provide competition, the only way to break this monopoly is to create a community-managed network to serve Northampton residents, businesses and workers.
-We are advocates trying to convince the mayor to advance building a community network to the City Council and for the City Council to adapt it.
+Therefore we advocate for the creation of such a network.

 What’s a community network?

 A community network provides internet and related services to citizens as a utility.
+A more technical term is municipal network, but the term community network is more intuitive.
 It is usually overseen by a publicly accountable institution, such as a local government.
 The general idea is to provide these services at minimal cost with features that meet the needs of its subscribers.
 You can learn much more on muninetworks.org.

 A number of communities in Western Massachusetts already have their own community networks, or are constructing community networks.
-Some recent examples include the Towns of Leverett and Greenfield, the City of Holyoke (through Holyoke Gas & Electric, but for businesses only) and the City of Westfield.
-South Hadley will begin constructing its own network in 2019.
-Easthampton is considering its own community network.
+Some recent examples include the Towns of Leverett, the City of Holyoke (through Holyoke Gas & Electric, but for businesses only), the City of Westfield, and the towns of South Hadley and Plainfield.
+Easthampton, Agawam and West Springfield are considering community networks too.
 We think it’s time for Northampton to have one as well.

 Leverett is a great example of an effective community network.
-Residents get 1 gigabit per second fiber access to the home for about $73/month.
-Leverett is mostly rural yet they enjoy much higher Internet speeds and internet quality than Northampton residents do and for much less cost.
+Residents get 1 gigabit per second (1Gbps) fiber access to the home for about $74/month.
+Leverett is mostly rural yet they enjoy much higher Internet speeds and Internet quality than Northampton residents do and for much less cost.

 Why compete with Comcast/Xfinity?

-- With the FCC’s relaxation of net neutrality rules, in June 2018 Comcast will be free to limit content, slow or stop the delivery of content it does not want to serve, and sell information about our Internet usage to other entities including commercial interests and the government.
-It can also raise rates as it chooses.
+- With the FCC’s relaxation of net neutrality rules, since June 2018 Comcast is free to limit content, slow or stop the delivery of content it does not want to serve, or speed up the delivery of content from providers that purchase this quality of service.
+They are also free to sell information about your Internet usage to other entities including commercial interests and the government.
+It can also raise rates as it chooses with no oversight or regulation.
+It’s not considered a public utility, like gas or electricity.
 With virtually no competition, there is no reason not to.